-Data-entry of statistics and evaluation forms
+- Data-entry of statistics and evaluation forms

 This internship is designed for people at thinking about exploring a career in museums.
 Interns in the department:

-	- Are studying Art History, Fine Art or a related field
+- Must be currently studying Art History, Fine Art or a related field

 - have some experience of working with children